-Unfortunately, no one can really know beforehand if the site is about to become unavailable.
-Even the big names such as Twitter and Facebook have reported outages multiple times.
+Unfortunately, no one can know beforehand if the site is about to become unavailable.
+Even the big names such as Twitter and Facebook have reported outages many times.

-If you notice the milliseconds average round-up is higher than 12 ms, this means that your site may be having some issues.
-This should be taken as the first sign for troubleshooting requirements, and to avoid further issues, especially when your site is still easily accessible.
-While there may be other possible reasons for the slow ping, one of them could be inefficient scripts and plugins or unoptimized images.
-This is only one valid way of checking the uptime of your site but it is not an effective or consistent approach unless you continue pinging your site 24/7 and keep implementing some troubleshooting measures.
+If the milliseconds average round-up is higher than 12ms, your site might have some issues.
+This should get taken as the first sign for troubleshooting requirements.
+Besides, a way to avoid further issues, especially when your site can get accessed with ease.

+There are other reasons for the slow ping.
+One of them could be inefficient scripts and plugins.
+Or, un-optimized images.
+This is only one valid way of checking the uptime of your site.
+However, it is not an effective or consistent approach unless you continue pinging your site 24/7.
+Besides, you must keep implementing some troubleshooting measures.
 It is by no means a fun or practical way of monitoring your site’s uptime.
-But luckily, we have some other ways to automate more practical checks and that is through using some powerful plugins.
+There are other ways to automate practical checks, by using some powerful plugins.

 Plugins to Monitor Site Uptime Automatically

-The below discussed are the best automatic plugins available to monitor the uptime of your.
-All of these plugins are not only updated but also maintained regularly in order to ensure your site’s success and quality.
+The below discussed are the best automatic plugins available to check the uptime of site.
+All these plugins must get updated often.
+Besides, they must get maintained, to ensure your site’s success and quality.
 You can avail either the premium or free option depending on the requirements of your site.
-While not all of these plugins might work with Multisite, they are the best options to go for when it comes to single or network WordPress installations.
+Nonetheless, not all these plugins might work with Multi-site.
+Even so, they are the best options to go for when it comes to single or network WordPress installations.

-To use this plugin along with all the features, you will need to have a WordPress account, although it is free to use and can be installed easily via WordPress’ official website or the plugin directory of your website.
+It is a free plugin offered by WordPress.
+It has a lot of services including the one that monitors the uptime of your site.
+Furthermore, it notifies you through email, when the site is unavailable.
+Or, when it gets restored again.
+To use this plugin along with all the features, you will need to have a WordPress account.
+However, it is free to use and can get installed with ease via WordPress’ official website.
+Or, the plugin directory of your website.

-SensorPress also notifies you through email and works by pinging your site after every 15 minutes.
-The plugin comes with a few configurable options and a simple user interface.
-The plugin does not offer many features but the features that it does offer, perform well.
+SensorPress It also notifies you through email.
+Also, it works by pinging your site after every 15 minutes.
+Additionally, it comes with a few configurable options and a simple user interface.
+The plugin does not offer many features.
+Yet, the features that it does offer, perform well.

 This plugin checks the uptime of your site with 5-minute intervals.
-The plugin is free to use up to fifty sites, and also offers notifications through Twitter, email, push or webhook in case your site is down.
+Besides, it is free to use up to fifty sites.
+Furthermore, it offers notifications through Twitter, email, push or web-hook.
+This is in case your site is down.

 To use this plugin, you need to create an account and sign up for their premium subscription.
-The plugin is best to monitor one or more than one site, subject to the chosen plan.
+Besides, it is the best plugin to check one or more than one site, subject to the chosen plan.
 It sends notifications through SMS or email in case of the site’s unavailability.
-No matter which plan you decide is fit for your site’s needs, all the features of the plugin including performance monitoring, testing in one-minute intervals, Google Analytics integration, and downtime history, is made available to you.
+Irrespective of the plan that suits your site’s needs, all the features of the plugin are available.
+The includes performance monitoring, testing in one-minute intervals, and Google Analytics integration.
+Also, the downtime history gets offered to you.

 This is another paid-for plugin.
-To avail the features of this plugin, you are required to sign up for an account and get their premium subscription.
-Once you are done with that, you can avail uptime monitoring services along with timely notifications for when your site goes down.
-The plugin makes it very easy to analyze your site’s overall performance.
+To access the features of this plugin, you must sign up for an account and get their premium subscription.
+As a result, you can avail uptime monitoring services along with timely notifications.

-For notifications, you may go with Twitter, email or SMS, and for the frequency, you may choose anything from one minute to even sixty minutes’ time slot.
-While this is one of the most costly plugins, it justifies that by offering exceptional services.
+For notifications, you may go with Twitter, email or SMS.
+For the frequency, you may choose anything from one minute to even sixty minutes’ time slot.
+This is one of the costliest plugins.
+Nonetheless, it justifies its cost by offering exceptional services.

-If you’re serious about growing your site’s traffic, it is absolutely essential for you to keep an eye on its uptime and make sure you’re not losing any visitors as a result of your site being unavailable.
-And automating this process of monitoring your site’s uptime will help you a great deal in doing that!
+Furthermore, make sure you are not losing any visitors as a result of your site being unavailable.
+Thus, automating this process of monitoring your site’s uptime will help you a great deal in doing that.